Skip to content

 config init

-Create a starter config.yaml with example agents, models, memory, and sensible defaults.
+Create a starter config.yaml with the personal Mind agent, one model, file-based memory, and sensible defaults.

 # Hosted Matrix quickstart (creates ~/.mindroom/config.yaml)